 A few years ago, Mom got not one, but two ulcers.
 She attributed them to my sister’s and my refusal to accept Jesus as our lord and savior.
 She was hospitalized, so I called the hospital’s gift shop and asked them to fill up two helium balloons, then write my name on one of them with a permanent marker, and my sister’s name on the other.
 I asked them to take the balloons up to Mom’s room, then called Mom and instructed her to go outside and let the balloons go.
 I wanted her to experience the release of that, but she didn’t do it.
 She asked my brother to go outside and do it for her, saying she’d watch from the window.
 I don’t know if he ever did.
 The whole meaning of the ritual was lost.

 I don’t know if it’ll help Mom, but it helped me.
-When my son and I want to let things go, we find big rocks, write what we want to release on them in permanent marker, and then drive up to Deception Pass.
-There’s a bridge there whose deck is about 180 feet above the water, and when we drop our rocks over the railing, it takes a loooong time for the them to hit the water.
+When my son and I want to let things go, we find big rocks, write what we want to release on them in permanent marker, and throw them off a bridge into the water.
 It gives us a satisfying feeling of release.